dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  What do I think of Western civilization?
-I think it would be a very good idea.
+  It may be that the satisfaction I need depends on my going away, so that when I've gone and come back, I'll find it at home.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1341 days)
+## 🌟 Experiences (1342 days)

 ### 🧮 Programming languages